birkin/rust__the_book/README.md

     - this was helpful...
 "Note that this let statement means expensive_closure contains the definition of an anonymous function, not the resulting value of calling the anonymous function."

 - iterators...

-"The iter method produces an iterator over immutable references.
+    - "The iter method produces an iterator over immutable references.
 If we want to create an iterator that takes ownership of v1 and returns owned values, we can call into_iter instead of iter.
 Similarly, if we want to iterate over mutable references, we can call iter_mut instead of iter.""

+    - chapter14 has shows how simply implenting the Iterator trait by defining a next method -- automatically provides access to all the other Iterator methods (zip, map, filter, sum, maybe-more)

 ---